radiovisual/timecard/readme.md

 ```
 $ timecard --help

-Record your project development time.
+  Keep track of your project development time

-Get timecard setup with the `new` command, then use the `clockin` and `clockout` commands
+  Get timecard setup with the 'new' command, then use the 'clockin' and 'clockout' commands
   to record your time.
-When you want to see a summary of your time, use the `print` command.
+When you want to see a summary of your time, use the 'print' command.

   Commands
-    timecard new            setup a blank timecard for your project
+    timecard new            Setup a blank timecard for your project
-    timecard clockin        set the start time
+    timecard clockin        Set the start time for your shift
-    timecard clockout       set the end time
+    timecard clockout       Set the end time for your shift
-    timecard print          print a summary of your time
+    timecard print          Print a summary of your time

   Options
     -h, --help              Show this help message
     -v, --version           Show the current timecard version
+    -i, --clockin           Alias for the clockin command
+    -o, --clockout          Alias for the clockout command
+    -n, --new               Alias for the new command
+    -p, --print             Alias for the print command

 ```

 ## License